-Italian avalanche hotel director called for help hours before disaster
+Reports emerge an Italian hotel director urgently called for assistance just hours before disaster struck last week.

 "With our shovels we were able to clean the driveway, from the gate to the SS42 (state road).
 Aware of the general difficulties, we ask you to intervene."

-Prosecutors in Pescara have opened an investigation into the avalanche, according to the AFP news agency.
+Prosecutors in Pescara have opened an investigation into the avalanche, according to the Agence France-Presse news agency.

 ANSA reported that investigators -- who are looking into possible manslaughter charges -- are examining Di Tommaso's email.

-Rescue efforts continue
+Rescue efforts under extreme conditions

-Meanwhile, six days after the disaster, rescuers continue to hold out hope that there may be more survivors in air pockets.
+Meanwhile, six days after the disaster, rescuers continue to hold out hope of finding more survivors.

-The recovery of three live sheepdog puppies from under the rubble Monday gave renewed cause for optimism.
+The discovery of three sheepdog puppies alive under the rubble Monday gave renewed cause for optimism.

-A video released by Italy's fire and rescue service Tuesday showed rescue efforts continuing amid extreme conditions.
+A video released by Italy's fire and rescue service Tuesday showed rescue efforts underway amid extreme conditions.

-According to AFP, while new rescue routes have been dug, the search is proceeding slowly due to fears that the building could collapse further.
+Walter Milan, spokesman for the elite National Alpine Cliff and Cave Rescue Corps, was one of the first on the scene.

-AFP also reported that a group of African asylum seekers joined the relief effort Saturday.
+"In some ways the conditions make it harder now because of ice and the real risk of a new avalanche," Milan told CNN Tuesday.